 We talked about the need to meet other experts and go beyond your national borders to identify best practices.
 After going through this process and seeing what it can give birth to, what would you say is the potential of such fellowship programs in tackling grand societal challenges?

 We're still structured around local and national identities, but it's a global world that we live in.
 Science and policy call for international cooperation as Corona showed, and climate change solutions cannot happen without everyone getting on board.
 It's a paradox because in the end our solutions are almost always local, because no one's going to take a solution that doesn't fit in their local context.
 This tension between the local and the global is not going anywhere in the near future.
 Exchanges could be real part of the solution in terms of opening people up to ideas and innovations.
 We're human beings, we learn through contacts in relations with others.
 New ideas don't happen immediately, it took a while for me to focus on what I really wanted to learn and who would be the people I could learn from.
 It also demands time, energy and money for organizations to be able to organize such programs, but I think it's worth the effort.
 I think it's really the difference between having a one-time encounter and having a fellowship program that allows for a deeper exchange over an extended period of time.
-I really appreciate the fact that the Israel Public Policy Institute (IPPI) not only understands the potential of international exchanges on matters of policy, but has actually launched such a program that made my journey possible.
+I really appreciate the fact that the partner organizations not only understand the potential of international exchanges on matters of policy, but has actually launched such a program that made my journey possible.